 If you're a SaaS company selling to enterprise or mid-market customers — SOC 2 Type II.
 This is the right answer for the overwhelming majority of technology companies.

-If a customer asked for "a SOC report" without specifying — ask them.
+If a customer asked for "a SOC report" without specifying which — ask them.
 The answer is almost always SOC 2.
-Occasionally it's SOC 1.
-It is rarely SOC 3.
+Occasionally SOC 1.
+Rarely SOC 3.

 If you want a public trust page for your website — SOC 3, but only after you've completed SOC 2.

-If you're a startup that hasn't yet sold to enterprise customers — neither, yet.
-Wait until a customer asks and budget for the 12-month runway from controls implementation to Type II opinion.
-Doing it speculatively before you need it is expensive.
+If you're a startup that hasn't sold to enterprise customers yet — neither, for now.
+Wait until a real customer requires it, then budget 12 months from controls implementation to a signed Type II opinion.
+Pursuing SOC 2 speculatively before anyone asks is an expensive way to get ahead of yourself.

 Before You Call an Auditor

 The audit itself is the smallest part of the work.
-The real time investment is getting your controls in place, documented, and operating consistently before the observation period begins.
-Companies that skip this step don't fail their audit — they never finish it, because the observation period restarts every time a significant gap is discovered.
+The real investment is getting your controls in place, documented, and operating consistently before the observation period begins.
+Companies that skip this step don't fail their audit — they never finish it, because the observation period resets every time a significant gap surfaces.

-Common prep mistakes: implementing controls after the audit starts, not scoping the systems in advance, and treating the SOC 2 as an IT project rather than a company-wide program.
-Controls in HR, vendor management, and change management are all in scope.
+The most common mistakes: starting to implement controls after the audit kicks off, not scoping the in-scope systems before you engage, and treating SOC 2 as an IT project when it's a company-wide program.
+HR policies, vendor contracts, and change approval processes are all in scope.
 Engineering doesn't own this alone.

 The Right Starting Point

-Before you engage an auditor, know your scope: which Trust Services Criteria, which systems, which observation period.
-If you're unsure, that scoping work is exactly where a fractional vCISO adds the most value — before you've committed to an audit engagement that may be too broad, too narrow, or simply premature.
+Before you engage an auditor, get clear on your scope: which Trust Services Criteria, which systems, what observation period.
+If that feels uncertain, the scoping conversation is exactly where a fractional vCISO earns their fee — before you've committed to an audit engagement that turns out to be too broad, too narrow, or simply premature.